 - Your Local Library

 Your library may have copies of newspapers that have not been put online, or may be able to obtain copies for you for free.
 Click the link above to find the library nearest to you (you may need to zoom out if your library is more than 2 miles away from your location).
-Make sure you let the librarian know what you’re looking for: he or she might have more helpful tips!
+Make sure you let the librarian know what you’re looking for: they might have more helpful tips!

 - American Philosophical Society